ioccc-src/winner/2020/ferguson1/deobfuscation.md

     BTW: Some of these are not in the table of expressions in the [HACKING.html][] file.
 Also there might be some code in there that is no longer correct (it was before I started obfuscation) though it might be able to give an idea.
-Spoilers abound in that file (in addition to this file) but the [HACKING.html][] file states things that are no longer true: a way of obfuscation itself!
+Deobfuscation inforation abound in that file (in addition to this file) but the [HACKING.html][] file states things that are no longer true: a way of obfuscation itself!
 Instead of misleading comments it's misleading statements in the